apache/druid/docs/querying/set-query-context.md

 **Using curl with a query file:**

 First, you need to create a JSON file with your query and context parameters.
-The following exmaple is the content from **query.json**.
+The following example is the content from `query.json` file.

 ```json
 {